 #7 be prepared to wait around at the airport

-If you're told your flight takes off at 9.30 a.m., don't be surprised if you're still kicking your heels at 10 a.m.
+If you're told your flight takes off at 9.30 a.m., don't be surprised if you're still kicking your heels at 10 a.m (or in some cases, much, much later.)
 For all companies, take-off schedules seem to be a little loose in interpretation and it's a common sight to see a number of frustrated passengers waiting in the small airport.

 Also, be aware that weather will play its part in determining your departure.
 If the region is suffering from mist, fog or cloudy skies, it's likely that your company will defer your flight time - at the last minute - until the afternoon, when skies should have cleared and visibility improved.